Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 In the Lonely Planet, it says that Tina’s Guesthouse (see on Trip) is the main guesthouse in Middle Gorge and the place that the bus will take your luggage to.

 This is incorrect, and I’m sure the guesthouse is tired of trekkers like me showing up and asking about their luggage.
-They’ll have to put up with it for a while, as the new Lonely Planet published in 2025 still says this.
+They’ll have to put up with it for a while, as the new Lonely Planet just published in 2025 still says this.

 When I arrived at Tina’s, I just wanted to confirm my luggage was there before anything else.
 When I asked about it, the staff member just pointed outside and told me to get it there.
 I had no idea what this meant or where he was pointing at.
 He used grunts instead of words.

-I had to really press him (and another staff member) to get a better explanation (and I can speak Mandarin…) I finally understood that my luggage was not here.
+I had to really press him (and another staff member) to get a better explanation (and I can speak Mandarin…) I finally understood that my luggage was not at Tina’s.
 It was actually at a totally different building at the bottom of their driveway and across the street – we’ll get there at the end of the article.

-The staff member told me there were buses to Shangri-La at 1:40, 3:30, 4:30m and 9 PM.
-The time was now 12:00 PM, so I bought a ticket for 3:30 PM (RMB 55), giving me plenty of time for lunch and the side hike to Tiger Leaping Stone.
+The staff member at Tina’s told me there were buses to Shangri-La at 12:00, 1:40, 3:30, 4:30m and 9 PM.
+The time was now 12:00 PM, so I bought a ticket for 3:30 PM (RMB 55), giving me plenty of time for lunch and the side hike to Tiger Leaping Stone (Note: this hike is now closed).

 When I tried to ask the staff members (four of them in total!) how long the hike should take, they had no idea.
 Considering this is a very popular hike, to a stone that the whole gorge is named after, and it starts near their hotel, I was shocked that the staff could be this uninformed.